7.2. Promote collaboration with other schools and programs at UC Davis

 - Create a searchable portal.

 f.
 Actively promote faculty participation in leadership roles on campus.

 g.
 Optimize and reward SVM faculty participation in undergraduate teaching.

 h.
-Explore the development of an undergraduate pre-professional curriculum with SVM, School of Medicine (SOM) and School of Nursing (SON).
+Explore the development of an undergraduate pre-professional curriculum with the SVM, SOM, and School of Nursing (SON).

 i.
 Build upon dean-to-dean communication to identify collaborative opportunities.

 j.
-Develop highly focused effort to strengthen alliance between the School of Veterinary Medicine and the School of Medicine (SOM).
+Develop highly focused effort to strengthen alliance between the SVM and SOM.

 - Bring SOM faculty to Vet School campus.

-- Utilize technology to bridge geographic distance from Sacramento campus.
+- Utilize technology to bridge geographic distance from the Sacramento campus.

-- Offer medical school clinical fellows opportunities on vet school campus.
+- Offer medical school clinical fellows opportunities at the SVM campus.